jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 :::caution

-Using the ffmpeg binaries downloaded from else where will result in partial acceleration.
+Using FFmpeg binaries downloaded from somewhere else will result in partial acceleration.

 Jellyfin-ffmpeg usually ships with our deb package, official Docker images and Windows installers.

-The only exception is when using portable installation or a unsupported distro you need to manually download and set it in Jellyfin.
+The only exception is when using a portable installation or an unsupported distro, then it's required to manually download and set it in Jellyfin.

 :::